Bhanditz/2018-openedx-developer-workshop/document.md

 Follow along with these slides at: https://appsembler.github.io/2018-openedx-developer-workshop/

-Make yourself a PDF version:
+Make yourself a printable PDF version: https://appsembler.github.io/2018-openedx-developer-workshop?print-pdf
-https://appsembler.github.io/2018-openedx-developer-workshop?print-pdf

-Please write your name/email on the sheet that's going around.
+*Please* complete the short survey at the end of the workshop.